GerHobbelt/owemdjee/README.md

   * Portable Any-Map: PBM (P4), 8-bit PGM (P5), PPM (P6), PAM (P7)

+- **farver-OKlab** [📁](./farver-OKlab) [🌐](https://github.com/GerHobbelt/farver) -- provides very fast, vectorised functions for conversion of colours between different colour spaces, colour comparisons (distance between colours), encoding/decoding, and channel manipulation in colour strings.
 - **gmic** [📁](./gmic) [🌐](https://github.com/GerHobbelt/gmic) -- a Full-Featured Open-Source Framework for Image Processing.
 It provides several different **[user interfaces](https://en.wikipedia.org/wiki/User_interface)** to convert/manipulate/filter/visualize **generic image datasets**, ranging from _1d scalar signals_ to _3d+t sequences of multi-spectral volumetric images_, hence including _2d color images_.
 - **gmic-community** [📁](./gmic-community) [🌐](https://github.com/GerHobbelt/gmic-community) -- community contributions for the GMIC Full-Featured Open-Source Framework for Image Processing.
 It provides several different **[user interfaces](https://en.wikipedia.org/wiki/User_interface)** to convert/manipulate/filter/visualize **generic image datasets**, ranging from _1d scalar signals_ to _3d+t sequences of multi-spectral volumetric images_, hence including _2d color images_.
+- **graph-coloring** [📁](./graph-coloring) [🌐](https://github.com/GerHobbelt/graph-coloring) --   a C++ Graph Coloring Package.
+This project has two primary uses:

+  * As an executable for finding the chromatic number for an input graph (in edge list or edge matrix format)
+  * As a library for finding the particular coloring of an input graph (represented as a `map<string,vector<string>>` edge list)

 - **GraphicsMagick** [📁](./GraphicsMagick) [🌐](https://github.com/GerHobbelt/graphicsmagick) -- provides a comprehensive collection of utilities, programming interfaces, and GUIs, to support file format conversion, image processing, and 2D vector rendering.
 GraphicsMagick is originally based on ImageMagick from ImageMagick Studio (which was originally written by John Cristy at Dupont).
 The goal of GraphicsMagick is to provide the highest quality product possible while encouraging open and active participation from all interested developers.
 - **guetzli** [📁](./guetzli) [🌐](https://github.com/GerHobbelt/guetzli) -- a JPEG encoder that aims for excellent compression density at high visual quality.
 Guetzli-generated images are typically 20-30% smaller than images of equivalent quality generated by libjpeg.
 Guetzli generates only sequential (nonprogressive) JPEGs due to faster decompression speeds they offer.
 - **hsluv-c** [📁](./hsluv-c) [🌐](https://github.com/GerHobbelt/hsluv-c) -- HSLuv (revision 4) is a human-friendly alternative to HSL.
 HSLuv is very similar to CIELUV, a color space designed for perceptual uniformity based on human experiments.
 When accessed by polar coordinates, it becomes functionally similar to HSL with a single problem: its chroma component doesn't fit into a specific range.
 HSLuv extends CIELUV with a new saturation component that allows you to span all the available chroma as a neat percentage.